 Who is Better: the Dallas Cowboys or Kansas City Chiefs?

 The Dallas Cowboys have played the AFC North team, the Kansas City Chiefs a total of 12 times between 1970 and 2021.
 Out of these 12 games, the Dallas Cowboys have won 7 times compared to the Kansas City Chiefs’ 5 game win.
 The Cowboys have scored a total of 295 points compared to the Kansas City Chiefs’ 250 points.
-So, the Dallas Cowboys, as it stands, is the better team.
+So, the Dallas Cowboys, as it stands, is the better team on head-to-heads.

 What Position Does Michael Gallup Play for the Dallas Cowboys?